Your browser does not support iframes.

 Sample papers are a must for every student who is preparing for JEE Advanced 2020.
 The sample papers of JEE Advanced help candidates in understanding their preparation level, help understand their strong and weak areas and keep track of their preparation.
 Solving the sample papers of JEE Advanced will help students to score good marks in exam.
 Students are also advised to refer the previous year papers along with the sample papers to prepare well for the exam.

 Students must practise JEE Advanced mock test for effective preparation of their exam.
 Solving the mock test of JEE Advanced will help candidates understand the overall difficulty level of exam, types of questions which are asked in the exam, difficulty level of questions and topics which are most frequently asked.
 Mock test are the replica of real exam and so, solving the papers will also help students prepare for the exam in real time manner.
-The mock tests of JEE Advanced are provided by the conducting institute and the link for the same will be provided here once it is available.
+The mock tests of JEE Advanced are provided by the conducting institute and the link for the same have been provided here once it is available.

 The admit card of JEE Advanced 2020 will be released in online mode tentatively in the second week of May.
 Students will have to login to their candidate portal using their application number and password to download their admit card.
 Students must note that the authorities will not send admit cards to candidates.
 Candidates must check and verify all the details mentioned on their admit card.
 The admit card will mention details like name, photograph, signature and other personal details of candidate, Application number, exam centre name and address, date and timing of exam.
 Students must check all details and if any discrepancy is found, they should immediately contact the Chairman of JEE (Advanced) in respective Zonal IIT for rectification of errors.